Julian/venvs/README.rst

 =====
-mkenv
+venvs
 =====

 |PyPI| |Pythons| |Travis| |AppVeyor|

-mkenv is a tool for configuring, in a single file, a set of virtualenvs, which packages to install into each, and any binaries to make globally available from within.
+venvs is a tool for configuring, in a single file, a set of virtualenvs, which packages to install into each, and any binaries to make globally available from within.